-The 24-year-old Arrow star opened up to the glossy about her character, her new movie Brooklyn, and more.
+The 24-year-old Arrow star opened up to the glossy about her amazing locks.
 Check it: